 HTTP: The Hypertext Transfer Protocol (HTTP) is an application protocol for distributed, collaborative, hypermedia information systems.
 HTTP is the foundation of data communication for the World Wide Web.

-HTTPS: Hypertext Transfer Protocol Secure (HTTPS) is a combination of Hypertext Transfer implemented on top of the User Datagram Protocol (UDP) using port number 69.
+HTTPS: Hypertext Transfer Protocol Secure (HTTPS) is a combination of Hypertext Transfer

 Protocol (HTTP) with SSL/TLS protocol.
 It provides encrypted communication and secure identification of a network web server.